-We found that updating parameter values, and incorporating uncertainty, did not alter the average annual additional notifications from stopping the BCG schools’ scheme when the annual decrease was assumed to be 9% (supplementary table S3).
-There was a large degree of uncertainty in this estimate with 20 (2.5-97.5% Q: 16 - 25) notifications prevented annually if vaccination was stopped in 2001.
-As the assumed annual decrease in incidence rates was reduced the annual number of additional notifications prevented increased with 302 (2.5-97.5% Q: 238 - 369) notifications prevented annually when the annual decrease was assumed to be 1.9% and vaccination stopping in 2001.
-There was some evidence that the average annual number of notifications prevented was greater when the annual decrease was estimated using notifications (359 (2.5-97.5% Q: 282 - 439), P: 0.083) and age-specific incidence rates (359 (2.5-97.5% Q: 102 - 1332), P: 0.083), compared to an assumed annual decrease of 1.9% (figure 1).
+We found that updating parameter values, and incorporating uncertainty, did not alter the average annual additional notifications from stopping the BCG schools scheme when the annual decrease was assumed to be 9% (supplementary table S3).
+There was a large degree of uncertainty in this estimate with 20 (2.5, 97.5% Q: 16, 25) notifications prevented annually if vaccination was stopped in 2001.
+As the assumed annual decrease in incidence rates was reduced the annual number of additional notifications prevented increased with 302 (2.5, 97.5% Q: 238, 369) notifications prevented annually when the annual decrease was assumed to be 1.9% and vaccination stopping in 2001.
+There was some evidence that the average annual number of notifications prevented was greater when the annual decrease was estimated using notifications (359 (2.5, 97.5% Q: 282, 439), P: 0.083) and age-specific incidence rates (359 (2.5, 97.5% Q: 102, 1332), P: 0.083), compared to an assumed annual decrease of 1.9% (figure 2).
 The estimate made using incidence rates again had a high degree of uncertainty.
-When an annual decrease of 1.9% was assumed the number of notifications prevented annually reduced with time: 255 (2.5-97.5% Q: 201 - 313) from ending vaccination in 2006; 196 (2.5-97.5% Q: 152 - 242) from ending vaccination in 2011, and 120 (2.5-97.5% Q: 88 - 155) from ending vaccination in 2016.
+When an annual decrease of 1.9% was assumed the number of notifications prevented annually reduced with time: 255 (2.5, 97.5% Q: 201, 313) from ending vaccination in 2006; 196 (2.5, 97.5% Q: 152, 242) from ending vaccination in 2011, and 120 (2.5, 97.5% Q: 88, 155) from ending vaccination in 2016.

-Figure 2 here
+Figure 3 here

 Discussion

-The existing method for estimating the impact of the BCG schools’ scheme produced uncertain estimates of the impact of ending the scheme in all years evaluated when parameter uncertainty and measurement error were included.
+The existing method for estimating the impact of the BCG schools scheme produced uncertain estimates of the impact of ending the scheme in all years evaluated when parameter uncertainty was included.
 Updating the annual decrease in TB notifications based on both notifications and using age-specific incidence rates resulted in increased TB cases due to ending universal school-age vaccination in all years considered.
 This resulted in fewer vaccines required to prevent a single notification in those vaccinated and an increase in the number of annual additional notifications from ending the scheme.
 A scenario with a 1.9% annual decrease in incidence rates was most comparable to our results based on notifications.